Magneto Ignition Systems

 - Two spark plugs per cylinder which ignite the mixture

 These use a strong magnet rotating inside a coil.
-The magnetic field generates a voltage in the coil which is transformed to a higher voltage by a secondary coil with much more windings than the primary coil.
+The rotating magnetic field generates a voltage in the coil which is transformed to a higher voltage by a secondary coil with much more windings than the primary coil.
 A breaker contact in the primary coil circuit interrupts the flowing current and this interruption causes the magnetic field to collapse thereby generating a very high peak voltage in the secondary coil.
 This peak voltage is then conducted to the correct spark plugs by the distributor and high voltage leads.

 Timing is of the essence here, the breaker points (with parallel capacitor) are driven by a small cam and opening at the correct crankshaft angle.
 That's usually 25° BTDC (before top dead center).
-Also parallel connected to the breaker contact and capacitor is the ignition switch, either L or R. Which effectively stops the spark when closed.
+Also parallel connected to the breaker contact and capacitor is the ignition switch, designated either L or R. Which effectively stops the spark when its closed.

 The distributor is also part of the magneto.
 Its function is to guide the high energy voltage to the correct spark plug through one of the high tension leads.
 As each cylinder fires every two revolutions of the crankshaft, the rotor in the distributor must therefore rotate at half the crankshaft speed.